ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 # MongoDB Charts
 - [Bringing Data to Life with MongoDB Charts](https://sched.co/FtWP), Guillaume Meister.

-Currently, if you want to visualize data in a MongoDB database, you either have to code it yourself or rely on a 3rd party tool and migrate your data to a different platform (for example: Kibana with Elasticsearch is a popular tool).
+Currently, if you want to visualize data in a MongoDB database you either have to code it yourself, or rely on a 3rd party tool and migrate your data to a different platform (for example: Kibana with Elasticsearch is a popular tool).
 Needless to say that this can be quite cumbersome.
-MongoDB Charts intends to solve this.
+[MongoDB Charts](https://www.mongodb.com/products/charts) intends to solve this.

 So what is it?
 MongoDB Charts is a visualization tool that runs as a standalone webserver, you access it via a web browser.

-In Charts, you define data sources by pointing to a collection or view on a MongoDB instance.
+In Charts you define data sources by pointing to a collection or view on a MongoDB instance.
 Then you can create all kinds of visualizations based on the data source, using various aggregation and filter functions.
-Finally, you can combine charts into dashboards with a customized layout and you can share them with other users.
+Finally, you can combine charts into dashboards with a customized layout and you can share these with other users.

 A picture is worth a thousand words, so to give you a better idea of what it is all about, let's look at an animation of Charts in action: